PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 ## Conclusion

-Is it worth all that effort to implement platform-compliance in cargo and rustup?
+Is it worth all that effort to implement platform compliance in cargo and rustup?

 I'm a lot less confident than I was when I started writing this article.
 The